gia-urjc/Bike3S-Simulator/README.md

 The folder `/frontend-bikesurbanfleets` contains this part of the project.

 ## Setup
-The easiest option is to use the Ultimate Edition of IDEA since it is the only IDE from IntelliJ that allows having modules of different technologies in one project.
-Alternatively the free community edition of IDEA can be used to develop the Java part in IDEA and the frontend might be developed in a free webdevelopment-tailored editor like Atom or VS Code.

 1. First of all, be sure you have all the [Prerequisites](#prerequisites) installed and working in your system.
 2. Execute this in the project directory.